 The bill, S.B.
 No. 42, introduces new regulations regarding consent towing fees during declared disasters in Texas.
 It adds a new Subchapter L to Chapter 2308 of the Occupations Code, which prohibits towing companies from charging exorbitant or excessive prices for consent tows during disasters declared by the governor or the president.
-The bill empowers county judges to establish specific fees that towing companies may charge for consent tows, as well as the maximum amounts for additional fees related to these tows.
+The bill empowers county judges to establish specific fees that towing companies may charge for consent tows, including maximum amounts for standard light-duty, medium-duty, and heavy-duty tows, as well as other related fees.

 Statutes affected: